I would like to talk about a term that really bothers me! The term is ‘sugar-free’

 Hold on just a second.
 Back up the truck.
 I don’t mean to burst your bubble or rock your boat, but unfortunately, I’d estimate that 99.9% (this is a made up statistic, I do not have time to count ‘sugar-free’ recipes on the internet) of dessert recipes claiming they’re sugar free, are actually lying (whether they know it or not).

-My father once told me that if something seems too good to be true than it probably is.
+My father once told me that if something seems too good to be true then it probably is.

 Sugar in excess.